chrissobolewski/htmm/_notes/Inbox/Be smart about your expenses.md

 One of [[Good financial habits]]

+Healthy personal finance is about spending money wisely.
+But what does that mean?

+It's not about spending less in every [[Expense categories]].
+Instead, it's about finding a few things you really care about

 - Don't buy bottled water
 - Don't pay for diminishing returns — after some point, the cost increase in quality increases exponentially.
 - Avoid addictive substances.